sjforman/yimbypedia/content/about.md

 I've seeded the site with a few dozen individual bills, with an emphasis on ADU legislation.

 But there are hundreds more, and I can't keep track of them all.
-So contributions are welcome here: []().
+So contributions are welcome through [this form](https://forms.gle/gbAsHz34VQiGBz1j6).
 Thanks in advance!